harnitsignalfx/apmworkshop/apm/workshop-steps/1-prep.md

 <img src="../assets/01-realm.png" width="360" />

 How to find token:
+1. Click on the gear icon on the left nav bar
 <img src="../assets/02-token-1.png" width="360" />

+2. Click on Access Tokens
 <img src="../assets/02-token-2.png" width="360" />

+3. Select an access token (such as Default) and click Show Token and note the value
 <img src="../assets/02-token-3.png" width="360" />

 ---